 Attorney Brian P. Gabriel has practiced law for more than 30 years.
 He’s a staunch defender of suspended license charges and has helped many people in West Palm Beach and nearby areas resolve all kinds of criminal traffic issues.

-As a National Trial Lawyers Top 100 Lawyer, you can trust him to put up a fight so you can keep your license.
-Our boutique law firm is known for providing attentive and personalized service to each and every client.
-Find out how we can help you by calling 561-622-5575 for a free consultation or complete our contact form.
+As a National Trial Lawyers Top 100 Lawyer, you can rely on him to put up a fight so you can keep your license.
+Mr. Gabriel’s boutique law firm is known for providing attentive and personalized service to each and every client.
+Find out how Mr. Gabriel can help you by calling 561-622-5575 for a free consultation or complete a contact form.